StarFleetCPTN/GoMFT/README.md

 - **Password Recovery**: Self-service password reset via email with secure token-based authentication
 - **User Profile Management**: Personal settings including theme preferences
 - **Modern UI**: Built with Templ, HTMX and Tailwind CSS for a responsive experience
+- **Docker Support**: Easy deployment with Docker images and Docker Compose support
+- **Portable Deployment**: Run on any platform that supports Docker or Go

 ## Prerequisites